collective/transmogrify.filesystem/README.rst

 a leading slash, as shown here.
 These paths will be matched against the files loaded from the data directory.

+With portal_type column you can pick a specific content type.
+When the portal type is "News Item" it checks whether the file is an image or not, and acts accordingly.
+When the portal type is Document or Event the content of the file will be written in the "text" field.

 Subsequent columns are passed along as-is, so in this case, the ``title`` and ``description`` fields will be set as given in the CSV file.